-Competitive Suppliers contract with the Town through its Town Manager.
+Competitive Suppliers contract with the Town through its Board of Selectmen.
 The contract is negotiated, recommended, and monitored for compliance by CPG.
-No contract is binding until it is approved by the Town Manager.
+No contract is binding until it is approved by the Board of Selectmen.
 The complete set of Competitive Supplier responsibilities is found in the Electric Service Agreement (ESA) between the Town and the Competitive Supplier.